Skip to main content

 auto is the workhorse — it composes simp, assumption, and a bounded search over hypotheses and lemmas in scope.

-smt dispatches to the SMT engine with whichever backend wins the capability router — the SMT backend, see verification/smt-routing.
+smt dispatches to the SMT engine with whichever backend wins the capability router — see verification/smt-routing.

 Interaction with @verify